scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

-In a database of records, the graph of reproducibility assessment relationships can give interesting information about a record like: the number of repeated, reproduced, non-reproduced, non-repeated records.
+In a database of records, the graph of reproducibility assessment relationships can give interesting information about a project like: the number of repeated, reproduced, non-reproduced, non-repeated records.
 Then an extraction from the variables can allow the determination of source of non-repeatability and non-reproducibility.
-It is also interesting to see at a project level that all the records referring to it will allow the determination of the four type of reproducibility features assessment  degrees:
+It is also interesting to see at a project level that all the records referring to it will allow the determination of the four type of reproducibility property assessment degrees:

 .. math::
    :label: repeadegree